C major

 These are less common and mostly used in jazz.
-Changes needed for the melodic and harmonic versions of the scale are written in with accidentals as necessary.
+Changes needed for the melodic and harmonic versions of the scale are notated with accidentals as necessary.
 The C harmonic major and melodic major scales are:

-On the piano, the C major scale can be played by playing only the white keys starting on C.
+On the piano, the C major scale can be played using only the white keys starting on C.

 Scale degree chords

 The scale degree chords of C major are: